stadawi12/Protein-Denoiser/README.md

 First thing when you download the code is to ensure that you have all the necessary python packages installed.
-The necessary packages can be found in the *requirements.txt* file in the main directory.
+The necessary packages can be found in the `environment.txt` file in the main directory.

 Next you should familiarise yourself with the layout of the directories.
 The main directory stores the module for